Last Updated: August 24th, 2020 at 5:17 pm

 Should you wish to seek out protection from the courts, the team at Weinstein Legal can also help you draft and file a petition for an injunction seeking protection.

-If you think you are being harassed, stalked, cyber-stalked, are a victim of sexual violence, dating violence, or domestic violence, we can assist you in getting the protection you deserve!
+If you think you are being harassed, stalked, cyber-stalked, are a victim of sexual violence, dating violence, or domestic violence in West Palm Beach or Fort Lauderdale, Florida, we can assist you in getting the protection you deserve!